Asymptotic multipartite version of the Alon-Yuster theorem: Linear Programming

 Let $w^*$ be a function that achieves an optimal solution to (\ref{eq:maxLP}).
 If there exists a vertex $v\in V(G)$ such that $\sum_{T\in\T_k(G), V(T)\ni v}w^*(T)<1$, then we call $v$ a \textdef{slack vertex} or just say that \textdef{$v$ is slack}.
-Similarly, if $x^*$ is a function that achieves an optimal solution to (\ref{eq:minLP}) and there exists a $T\in\T_k(G)$ such that $\sum_{v\in V(G), v\in v(T)}x^*(v)>1$, then we say that \textdef{$T$ is slack}. \begin{rem} Consider an optimal solution to (\ref{eq:maxLP}), call it $w^*$.
+Similarly, if $x^*$ is a function that achieves an optimal solution to (\ref{eq:minLP}) and there exists a $T\in\T_k(G)$ such that $\sum_{v\in V(T)}x^*(v)>1$, then we say that \textdef{$T$ is slack}.

+\begin{rem} Consider an optimal solution to (\ref{eq:maxLP}), call it $w^*$.
 We may assume that $w^*(T)$ is rational for each $T\in\T_k(G)$.
 To see this, observe that the set of feasible solutions is a polyhedron for which each vertex is the solution to a system of equations that result from setting a subset of the constraints of the program (\ref{eq:maxLP}) to equality.
-(For more details, see Theorem 18.1 in~\cite{Chv}.)
-Since the objective function achieves its maximum at such a vertex (See Section 3.2 of~\cite{Gass}.) we may choose an optimal solution $w^*(T)$ with rational entries. \end{rem}
+(For more details, see~\cite[Theorem 18.1]{Chv}.)
+Since the objective function achieves its maximum at such a vertex (See~\cite[Section 3.2]{Gass}.) we may choose an optimal solution $w^*(T)$ with rational entries. \end{rem}

 Now we can state and prove a fractional version of the multipartite Hajnal-Szemer\'edi Theorem. \begin{thm} Let $k\geq 2$.
 If $G$ is a balanced $k$-partite graph on $kn$ vertices such that $\bdelta_k(G)\geq(k-1)n/k$, then $\tau_k^*(G)=n$. \end{thm}